adamtimm/katacoda-scenarios/pg_tileserv/03-user_defined_functions.md

 ## Create a user-defined function

 For this part of the exercise, we'll use a couple of the functions from Paul Ramsey's blog post on [Serving Tiles with Dynamic Geometry](https://info.crunchydata.com/blog/tile-serving-with-dynamic-geometry).
+We create four internal functions first and then pull them all together in one public-facing function that can be exposed through pg_tileserv.

 First we need to create the hexagons.